Amor salvaje

 Amor salvaje (Wild Love) is a Mexican drama film directed by Juan Orol.
 It was released in 1950 and starring Rosa Carmina and Víctor Junco.

 Plot

-Alma Luz (Rosa Carmina) leaves Panama to go live with her aunt Antonia (Dalia Iñiguez) and Manuel (Victor Junco), her husband in México.
+Alma Luz (Rosa Carmina) leaves Panama to go live with her aunt Antonia (Dalia Iñiguez) and Manuel (Victor Junco), her husband in Mexico.
 There she meets Julio (José Pulido), who tries to conquer her, but she rejects him because she is in love with Manuel.
 Julio to learn the relationship between her and her uncle, faces Manuel causing a tragedy.